Fuel Cost Calculator — Your Complete Travel Budgeting Guide

 |---|---|---|

-| Driving Style | High | Aggressive driving (speeding, rapid acceleration, and hard braking) can lower your gas mileage by 15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic. |
+| Driving Style | High | Speeding, slamming the gas, and hard braking drop your mileage by 15% to 30% on the highway and up to 40% in traffic. |

-| Vehicle Maintenance | Moderate | Skipping regular maintenance, such as oil changes or ignoring a failed oxygen sensor, can decrease mileage.
-Fixing a serious maintenance issue can improve mileage by up to 40%. |
+| Vehicle Maintenance | Moderate | Skipping oil changes hurts your gas mileage.
+On the flip side, fixing a bad oxygen sensor can boost it by up to 40%. |

-| Aerodynamic Drag | Moderate | Roof racks, cargo boxes, or driving with the windows down at high speeds increases aerodynamic drag, forcing the engine to work harder and reducing efficiency by up to 25% at interstate speeds. |
+| Aerodynamic Drag | Moderate | Roof racks, cargo boxes, or keeping the windows down on the highway creates drag.
+This can reduce efficiency by up to 25%. |

-How to calculate fuel cost for a trip?
+How to Calculate Fuel Cost for a Trip

-1. US (MPG):
+1. US Math (MPG):

 Gallons Needed = Distance ÷ MPG